raystack/guardian/docs/docs/providers/dataplex.md

-# Data Catalog Policy tag
+# Dataplex Policy tag

 Policy tags enable you to control who can view sensitive columns in BigQuery tables.
-In Data Catalog, you can add or remove policy tags to columns directly on the table entry details page.
+In Dataplex, you can add or remove policy tags to columns directly on the table entry details page.

 ### Policy tag Resources